tadamuscom/wpui/readme.md

 A collection of React components that we use to build interfaces for the plugins from [Tadamus](https://tadamus.com).

+## Changelog

+### 1.0.2
+- Fixed a bug in the HelperText component
+- Added block comments to the components

+### 1.0.1
+- Added the DatePicker component
+- Added the Select component
+- Added the SelectOption component
+- Fixed the order of the components

+### 1.0.0
+- Initial Release

 ## Elements
 The set of elements included in the library.